Singapore stays execution of Malaysian man convicted of drug smuggling | DW | 09.11.2021

 A previous appeal to reduce the penalty to life in prison failed and a final push for presidential clemency was rejected last year.

-His lawyers appeal against the execution arguing that capital punishment of a mentally disabled person was a violation of Singapore's Constitution.
+His lawyers appealed against the execution arguing that capital punishment of a mentally disabled person was a violation of Singapore's Constitution.

+The case has attracted international attention with a group of UN human rights experts appealing to Singapore to halt the execution.

+"We are seriously concerned that, if the appeal is dismissed, he could still be executed imminently," the experts said in a statement ahead of Tuesday's ruling.

 adi/rt (Reuters, AFP)